i 130 instruction i 130 instruction

 Biometrics Fee (if applicable) $85

-I submit the I-130 form with a filing fee of $535, which is non-refundable, regardless of the outcome.
-Additional fees apply for biometrics, generally required in certain cases.
+I submitted the I-130 form with a filing fee of $535, which is non-refundable, regardless of the outcome.
+Additional fees apply for biometrics, which are generally required in certain cases.
 Keeping track of these fees ensures accurate budgeting throughout the application process.

-Maintaining awareness of both processing times and fees can greatly facilitate planning and expectations during the I-130 petition journey.
+Awareness of processing times and fees can greatly facilitate planning and expectations during the I-130 petition journey.
 Always consult the USCIS website to confirm current fees and ensure compliance with fee submission methods.

 Conclusion